WHO ARE WE?

 Ms. Coaston has provided professional development training on technology integration and social-emotional learning at the local, district, and state level.
 As well as a culturally responsive teaching and recruitment of Students of Color in Computer Science on the national level.
 Shanti’ recently earned her Remote Pilot License (Commercial Drones) and now teaches exam prep to students and adults.

 Brian Wetzel is the Computer Technology Teacher at Centerburg High School.
-He is in his 14 year of teaching with the past six years in STEM-related courses.
+He is in his 15th year of teaching with the past seven years in STEM-related courses.
 His teaching methods focus on hands-on learning, self-guided learning, and project-based, authentic assessment.
 He is an Ultimaker Education Pioneer and was named a SMART Exemplary Educator.
 During his time at Centerburg, he has expanded the Computer Science offerings, teaching AP Computer Science Principles, Introduction to Web Design, Engineering Design Principles, and Introduction to 3D Printing.
 He has also offered several courses related to video game design utilizing online curriculum offered by Zulama.

-2022-2023 Communications Secretary
+2024 - 2025 Communications Secretary

-At-Large Board Member
+2024 - 2025 At-Large Board Member

-Stephanie Hoeppner has been in CS education for 23 years and was a founding member of CSTA Ohio.
+Stephanie Hoeppner has been in CS education for 24 years and was a founding member of CSTA Ohio.
 She was also privileged to serve on the CSTA Board of Directors for 2 terms.
 Her passion is CS education and the support of CS teachers.
 She is looking forward to being more involved here in Ohio again and serving the Ohio CS teachers.

-At-Large Board Member
+2024 - 2025 At-Large Board Member